jinyuanwong/PathToPython/README.md

         -  Still need more time and examples to sharpe the skills
     - [TDD](./TDD_Python)
     - [PEP8](https://peps.python.org/pep-0008/#variable-annotations) (Be a exercellent python programmer)
+    - [Some basic commands to use pipenv and virtualenv]

 ## Algorithm
 -